Felicity (TV series)

-Felicity is an American drama television series created by J. J. Abrams and Matt Reeves and produced by Touchstone Television and Imagine Television for The WB.
+Felicity is an American drama television series created by J. J. Abrams and Matt Reeves and produced by Imagine Television and Touchstone Television for the WB.
 Brian Grazer and Ron Howard were executive producers through Imagine Entertainment.

-The series revolves around the college experiences of the title character, Felicity Porter (portrayed by Keri Russell), as she attends the "University of New York" (based on New York University), which lies across the country from her home in Palo Alto, California.
+The series revolves around the college experiences of the title character, Felicity Porter (portrayed by Keri Russell), as she attends the "University of New York" (based on New York University), across the country from her home in Palo Alto, California.
 The show ran for four seasons from September 29, 1998, to May 22, 2002, with each season corresponding to the traditional American university divisions of freshman, sophomore, junior, and senior years.

-In 2007, Felicity was one of Time magazine's "All-Time 100 Best TV Shows."
-AOL TV named Felicity one of the "Best School Shows of All Time."
+In 2007, Felicity was one of Time magazine's "All-Time 100 Best TV Shows".
+AOL TV named Felicity one of the "Best School Shows of All Time".
 In June 2010, Entertainment Weekly named Felicity Porter one of the "100 Greatest Characters of the Last 20 Years".